mesnardo/authorea-example/text1.md

-This is a Markdown cell (Olivier).
+This is a Markdown cell.